 Make it Chocolatey-er

-Using chopped dark chocolate adds richness and a more complex chocolate flavor to the mix.
-Any 80-85% dark chocolate bar will do.
-Alternatively, use 1 cup of mini dark chocolate chips (they must be mini or they won’t fully melt).
+Using chopped dark chocolate or some mini chocolate chips adds richness and a more complex chocolate flavor to the mix.
+Any 70-85% chocolate bar will do (the higher the percentage, the darker your cocoa will taste).
+Alternatively, use 1 cup of mini semi-sweet or dark chocolate chips (they must be mini or they won’t fully melt).

 For a creamy and rich cup of hot chocolate, use a whole milk powdered milk.
 Nonfat powdered milk can be used, but the flavor and texture will be much better from the higher fat content in whole.